tihawk/tihawk.github.io/blog/2023-02-24developing-on-android-emulator-from-virtualbox.md

 ---
 slug: developing-on-android-emulator-from-virtualbox
 title: How to connect to an Android Emulator from VirtualBox
+description: Developing from a VM is great, but there's a problem when you have to run an emulator inside of it.
+My solution is to have two separate virtual machines running in VirtualBox on the host OS, and let them communicate using networking.
 authors: kiroki
 tags: [Coding, Programming, VMs, Android]
 ---